betterscientificsoftware/bssw.io/Events/2024BSSwF_team-learning-workshop.md

 Invitees will be asked to submit a short position paper (no more than 2 pages) prior to the workshop.
 Workshop activities will include invited speaker talks, breakout sessions to develop materials, and networking opportunities.

-Workshop products will be made publicly availble via a GitHub repo, and participants may have the opportunity to publish in a special issue or edited volume (TBD).
+Workshop products will be made publicly available via a GitHub repo, and participants may have the opportunity to publish in a special issue or edited volume (TBD).

 Travel, lodging, and meals for the workshop will be covered by the organizer for approximately 20 invited participants.
 Limited space for self-funded participants is available.